yo-oycom/coretext-adventures/readme.md

 - Verify `metadata.yml` has the correct `id` field
 - Ensure all required fields are present

-#### Thoughts Not Found
+#### scenes Not Found
-- Verify all thought files listed in `metadata.yml` exist
+- Verify all scene files listed in `metadata.yml` exist
 - Check that file names match exactly (including case)
-- Ensure thought files are in the `thoughts/` subdirectory
+- Ensure scene files are in the `scenes/` subdirectory

 #### Navigation Errors
-- Check that all `next` values point to valid thought IDs
+- Check that all `next` values point to valid scene IDs
-- Verify that thought IDs are unique across the entire story
+- Verify that scene IDs are unique across the entire story
 - Ensure `start.md` exists and is properly formatted

 #### Conditional Content Not Working